DanielRSnell/ST-Project/README.md

 ##Packages in use:

 Express

 GraphQL

 Express-GraphQL

 Json-Server (replace)

 Axios

 Nodemon

 ##Getting Started

-Clone the package about In Git Bash go to the projects folder Run npm json:server to start the json-server Run npm dev:server to start the GraphQL Server Register with https://developer-support.majestic.com/api for your API key In your browser go to http://Localhost4000/graphql Run the following command for a test:
+Clone the package

+In Git Bash go to the projects folder

+Run npm json:server to start the json-server

+Run npm dev:server to start the GraphQL Server

+Register with https://developer-support.majestic.com/api for your API key

+In your browser go to http://Localhost4000/graphql

+Run the following command for a test:

+{

-{ grabList(domain: “ShareThis.com”, apiKey: “”){ Topic } }
+grabList(domain: “ShareThis.com”, apiKey: “”){

+Topic }

+}

 This will return topical data by domain query.
 In-order to run this through a list, I recommend establishing a new schema for Big Query CLI linking to your database, run a query for a list, then execute forEach loop that executes the above GraphQL command.